How To Prevent Blisters On Feet

 Wearing socks is not only good in terms of providing you an extra layer of protection against chafing but they can also prevent foot smell and keep your feet more healthy and fresh overall.

 Especially, if you are walking or running, socks are necessary.
-There are socks on the market made with special materials to better protect your feet from friction, provide breathability, and reduce moisture.
+There are anti-blister socks for running available on the market that are made with special materials to better protect your feet from friction, provide breathability, and reduce moisture.

 Wear proper footwear